rs2103/Visual_Question_Answering/README.md

 # Visual Question Answering (VQA) 🌐🤖

-This project implements a **Visual Question Answering** system using deep learning techniques.
-It allows users to ask questions about images, and the model will provide answers based on the visual content in the image.
+This project implements a **Visual Question Answering** system using deep learning techniques in **JavaScript**.
+The system allows users to ask questions about images, and the model will provide answers based on the visual content in the image.

 ## Table of Contents 📑